This post covers the best things to do in Chicago this May updated for 2024.

-The Chicago Memorial Day Parade on May 23, 2020, is a great free thing to do in May with the family.
+The Chicago Memorial Day Parade is a great free thing to do with the family on May 25th.

-Head downtown to State Street near Wacker to catch the parade that starts at 12pm.
-The parade features veterans, active military duty, and marching bands.
+Head downtown to State Street near Wacker to catch the parade that features veterans, active military duty, and marching bands.

 There will also be a wreath-laying ceremony in Daley Plaza at 11 am to honor U.S. veterans.

 Check out our post on things to do on Memorial Day Weekend.

 Starting in May, Navy Pier hosts free concert serrLive on the Lake.

 There will be a variety of artists that you can enjoy with an incredible view of the skyline.

 Be sure to explore Navy Pier while visiting!